ZupIT/beagle-docs/content/en/android/tutorials/how-to-create-a-form-and-submit-it-to-an-api.md

 #### OnChange

-In the context, the action SetContext will be performed in each character typed by the user.
-In SetContext, it is required the `contextId`, because it will make reference to the context that it will be altered, besides of the `value` that represents the new value, and the `path` that is the way inside the context that will be altered.
+In the context, the action SetContext performs in each character typed by the user.
+In SetContext, it is required the `contextId`, because it makes reference to the context that it will be altered, besides of the `value` that represents the new value, and the `path` that is the way inside the context that will be altered.

 #### Path

-It is the only optional parameter, that means in case it does not pass, the SetContext will alter the root context in order to make `value` the new value.
+It is the only optional parameter, in case it does not pass, the SetContext will alter the root context in order to make `value` the new value.
 On the example above, it is clear that you want to alter only the `username` and the `password` key in their respective SetContexts.